 Found animals may be taken to the City of Abilene Animal Services located at 925 South 25th.
-They are open 10:30-6 on weekdays and 10-2 on Saturday.
+Please call them for current stray intake hours at 325-698-0085..
 Most owners check with Animal Services first when an animal is missing, and hundreds of cats and dogs are reunited with their owners through Animal Services each year.

 If you find the owner, meet them in a public place, such as an animal shelter or police station, and never meet them alone.